"Knees switched off": Grade R learner's parents race at school, SA in stitches

 In the clip uploaded by @keanavanheerden3, Grade R learners from Imperial Primary School in Cape Town brought their parents to race.
 The mothers and fathers are seen in the field representing their kids.

 Mothers took to the tracker and raced.
 Fathers also did the same.
-It was a mess for both moms and dads; some were falling and rolling on the grass.
+It was a mess for moms and dads; some fell and rolled on the grass.

 Grade R parents represent their kids in school race